brimmann/sketchycodeglyn/docs/unit-tests/sketchy-div.md

 These are some unit test cases for SketchyDiv component

 ## Rendering
-- div and convas dimensions matches
+- container div exist
+- canvas size is not 0 if container is greator then 0

 ## Props
-- classes passed to it are part of the container div
+- classes passed to it are classes of the container div

 ## Events
 - emit `click` event when clicked